Last Updated: March 23, 2021

 The initial engagement sets the tone for the rest of the interaction with each customer.
 A warm welcome and a genuine desire to help go a long way.
-Make sure that your staff stays engaged the entire time they are on the sales floor.
+Make sure your staff stays engaged the entire time they are on the sales floor.

 Phone browsing, small talk, and other casual behavior can make customers feel unimportant and less likely to make a purchase.
 They have plenty of other options.
 Implement solid customer interaction training and ensure that each of your customers feels they’ve gained value from coming to your retail store.

 If possible, allow your products to be sampled and experimented with.
 Sampling allows for a seamless introduction and talking point between your staff and each guest.
-Product testers show that you’re confident in what you’re selling and make it harder for people to say no. More interactive scenarios are ideal, when possible.
+Product testers show that you’re confident in what you’re selling and make it harder for people to say no. More interactive scenarios are ideal when possible.

-Wine or beer tastings at liquor stores are a great way to market your shop and talk about what you love.
-Host a bread baking class at your bakery for kids in the neighborhood.
+Organizing wine or beer tastings at liquor stores is a great way to market your shop and talk about what you love.
+Host a bread-baking class at your bakery for kids in the neighborhood.
 Set aside an area at your game shop for guests to try out new board games with each other.

 Figure out what type of strategy will work well in your store.
 You can go in so many different directions.
 Done well, this can make your retail store a destination and improve your brand.